NazmiAltun/dotnet-parallel-sonar-scan/README.md

 ## TODO
 - Add parameter to allow installing previous versions of dotnet-sonarscanner.
 (Currently it only installs the latest version)
 - Detect coverage-solution-root-path rather than getting it via parameters.
+- Extract hard-coded constant maxRetry and retryDurationInSecond values to action parameters

 # License